 Using the oldest form of printing to create memorable letterpress business cards can help beat off the competition.
-Here are 25 stunning examples of exactly what letterpress printing can achieve.
+Here are some stunning examples of exactly what can be achieved.

 Letterpress printing has been around for hundreds of years and yet remains one of the hottest trends in stationery.
 Letterpress business cards still have the ability to turn heads.